pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Retrieve existing configuration.md

 ## View adapter configuration

-Complete the following to view the configuration for the adapter:
+Complete the following procedure to view the configuration for the adapter:

 1. Open command line.
 2. Type the following in the command line and press Enter.